JKalnins/Fourier_MLOOP/README.md

 $C(\vec{f}, \vec{y}) = \frac{\sum_{i=1}^k (f_i - y_i)^2}{kn_{ab}} + \epsilon(0, \sigma).$

-Here $\vec{f}, \vec{y}$ are vectors of the Fourier series and target function at a set of arbitrary points and $\epsilon(\mu, \sigma)$ is the Gaussian noise of mean $\mu$ and standard deviation $\sigma$.
+Here $\vec{f}, \vec{y}$ are vectors of the values of the Guess and Target functions at a set of points and $\epsilon(\mu, \sigma)$ is a Gaussian variable with mean $\mu$ and standard deviation $\sigma$ representing noise.

+The default range of the Fourier series is $[- \pi, \pi]$ with $k=200$ evenly spaced points across this interval.

- Developed as part of my Masters Project working with Gaussian Processes to optimise laser physics experiments (without being in the lab because of covid-19).
+ Developed as part of my Masters Project working with Gaussian Processes to optimise laser physics experiments (without access to labs because of covid-19, which led to the development of this model experiment).

  If you want to install this, please ensure you have M-LOOP (https://m-loop.readthedocs.io/en/stable/api/mloop.html) installed in a virtual env/conda env first, since I haven't checked the package requirements in this package and M-LOOP's dependencies can be fiddly to install.
 Clone this repo to a local directory, enter the directory and activate the env with M-LOOP installed, then install with `pip install .`.
+If you want to edit this, create a fork of the repo & clone it (see various sets of instructions online) then use `pip install . -e` to install a version which will update as you save your copy.

- Code style is managed with Black.
+ Code style and formatting is managed with Black.

 ## Example
 ```python